 Under the Sidewalk Repair Reimbursement Program, the City will allocate funds using Gas Tax Funds which are used on a first-come, first-served basis within the limits authorized in the annual budget.
-Reimbursement to the property owner is limited to 50% of the project cost up to a maximum of $10 per square foot of sidewalk and $1,000 per curb ramp.
-The maximum reimbursement for sidewalk work at any one property shall not exceed $2,000.
+Reimbursement will be limited to 50% of the project cost up to a maximum of $12.50 per square foot of sidewalk, up to $1,000 for tree assessment and removal, and $1,000 per ADA access ramp.
+The maximum reimbursement for sidewalk work at any one property shall not exceed $2,500.

 Additional information regarding priority rating, reimbursement, and permit requirements can be found in the documents below.
 If you should have any questions, please contact the City Engineer/Public Works Department at (707)678-7030.